Ad-squareops/demooooo/README.md

-Jenkins
+# Jenkins
-Login to Jenkins and ensure Jenkins pipelines and Credentials are present.
+Login to Jenkins (http://jenkins.demo.skaf.squareops.in) and ensure Jenkins pipelines and Credentials are present.

 If pipelines and credentials are not present, delete Jenkins pod from  Rancher .
 The pod will be automatically re-created and pipelines will reflect in Jenkins dashboard after refreshing in dashboard.
 This happens when the restored backup is delayed and jenkins reload is needed.

 Verify sonarqube configuration in Jenkins
 1. Go to manage jenkins>configure system-> SonarQube Installations . verify the Sonarqube url is set correctly as per the demo urls: https://sonar.demo.skaf.squareops.in

-2. Go to Manage Jenkins> Global Tool Configuration>sonarqube scanner and verify the correct version present[b]
+2. Go to Manage Jenkins> Global Tool Configuration>sonarqube scanner and verify the correct version present.

-Grafana
+# Grafana
 Star important dashboards